(Title Image: Wales Online)

 Just 1% of court judges and 4% of magistrates in Wales were from a BAME background in 2017 (pdf).

 “Ghettoisation” & the Contact Hypothesis

-As mentioned earlier, if you live outside the M4 corridor or university town you’re less likely to come across anyone from a BME background except those working in a hospital or GP surgery.
+As mentioned earlier, if you live outside the M4 corridor or university town you’re less likely to come across anyone from a BAME background except those working in a hospital or GP surgery.
 There’s a logic to it by creating “strength in numbers” and minority communities basing themselves around a shared interest – places of worship being an obvious example.
 There is some evidence (Zebrowitz, White & Wieneke 2009) that racist prejudice comes from not being exposed to facial structures that differ from your own race on a regular basis.

 There’s the opposite problem as well – the “white flight” phenomenon, where people move to Wales from larger English conurbations due to changes in ethnic diversity there; the most famous “white-flighter” in Wales being Nick Griffin.
-It’s a controversial view – ask Mike Parker – but no doubt with an element of truth to it, rural Wales representing a form of English idyll that those moving here think they’ve lost, inevitably bringing negative attitudes to Wales, the Welsh and the Welsh language with them.
+It’s a controversial view – ask Mike Parker – but no doubt with an element of truth to it, with rural Wales representing a form of English idyll that those moving here think they’ve lost, inevitably bringing negative attitudes to Wales, the Welsh and the Welsh language with them.

 Where are the improvements?

 A note of caution here as it depends mainly on which race you belong to as well as social class (which is arguably a bigger influence than race or gender).

 According to the latest statistics from the Welsh Government (xls), pupils from an Asian or mixed-race background were more likely to hit Key Stage indicators at Foundation Phase, KS2, KS3 and KS4 (GCSE) than other ethnicities.
 Pupils of black African and white decent did slightly worse, but the poorest performers were black Carribean pupils and those from a gypsy/traveller background.